 Our program has won national awards for excellent care.
 The doctors, nurses, physician assistants, physical therapists, social workers and chaplains work together to help you and your family.

-- Have decades of combined experience in managing pain and side effects from treatment.
+- Has decades of combined experience in managing pain and side effects from treatment.

-- Have special training and certification in palliative care.
+- Has special training and certification in palliative care.

-- Work in close consultation with your other providers.
+- Works in close consultation with your other providers.

-- Have the time to talk with you in depth to understand your concerns and needs.
+- Has the time to talk with you in depth to understand your concerns and needs.

-- Have the expertise to help meet the emotional, spiritual and mental health needs of you and your family.
+- Has the expertise to help meet the emotional, spiritual and mental health needs of you and your family.